WXGopher/chm-wiki/Configuration.md

-Configuration for CHM is via a structure json file.
+Configuration for CHM is via a structured json file.

 Below, all options are detailed, however please note some configuration options may be incompatible with other options.